 Some people have an innate characteristic; to look for fear, and gravitate to these activities that can deliver adrenalin.
 Fear has been reported as the key to adrenalin sports.
 Fear elicits a stress response, and a chain of events in the brain and body that are crucial in the study of adrenalin addiction.
 Fear is an exceptionally strong emotion; if something scares you the fight or flight response kicks in, breathing ramps up, the body immediately releases endorphins, dopamine and norepinephrine, to get technical, and a state of euphoria or adrenalin high follows.
 These endorphins inhibit pain, and are performance enhancers.
 The common thinking is that the more endangering or fearful certain stunts or sports are for you, the greater the release of these neurochemicals, which can in turn lead to gradual addiction-like symptoms(Kotler, 2008)

 Looking at the neurochemicals that push these risk takers, it’s interesting to note that cocaine, often considered the most addictive substance on earth simply sends huge amounts of dopamine to the brain not unlike the adrenalin rush in extreme sports.
 Meanwhile, norepinephrine mimics speed, the second most addictive drug.
 So it’s fair to say these particular neurochemicals produced when participating in extreme sports are far more potent than any single drug on the ‘market’ and more addictive too.
 Understandably, no human could possibly consume a mass cocktail of heroin, speed and cocaine without fatal consequences, so extreme adrenalin sports are the only way of reaching this rush, getting such a high.
 A more natural kind of drug if you will.
+But in this case no center for opiate addiction withdrawal process will prove effective.

 But why do extreme sports people have the need to push it further each time?
 Well it’s down to the law of diminishing returns, reaching the same goal every time de-sensitises them to the rush with less excitement each time compared to the first time.
 This leads them to push the boat out each time, going harder, higher and faster than before, always looking for the rush.
 The thing with ‘adrenalin junkies’ as Dr. G. Burns showed, is you need risk to trigger reward, in other words adrenalin, but the body gets used to this risk.
 So, like drug addicts who need to take more and more of their chosen drug to get the high they desire, extreme sports addicts need to up the danger quotient to achieve the same effect, constantly upping the stakes-the most dangerous aspect of addiction to adrenalin(Kotler,2008).
 For some people it’s an ‘ordinary’ skydive leading on to base jumping from a building, for others it’s a 10km run, culminating in a gruelling ironman, in order to get that ‘kick’.